M.F.A. (film): Cast

+Production

+According to writer-producer Leah McKendrick, she began writing the screenplay for the film in 2014 and shooting began in 2016 at Chapman University, her alma mater.

 Release

 The film premiered at South by Southwest on March 13, 2017.
 On June 8, 2017, Dark Sky Films acquired distribution rights to the film.
 The film was released on October 13, 2017, by Dark Sky Films.

 Critical reception

 Rotten Tomatoes reported an 80% approval rating, based on 25 reviews, with an average score of 6.8/10.

 The Hollywood Reporter staff said the film was "less a pulse-pounding thriller than a conversation starter about injustice and vigilantism."
 Leah Pickett of the Chicago Reader praised Francesca Eastwood's performance, calling it "magnetic and convincing", but criticizing the character's "implausibly quick switch from wallflower to assassin."